OpenNTI/nti.app.products.zapier/docs/initial.rst

 .. question:: Should we consider making this a more generic progress
-              updated event with an optional threshold if you only care about completness.
-For example hr.com integration and imis integration care about partial updates, they are polling for those currently.
+              updated event with an optional threshold if you only care about completeness.
+For example hr.com integration and IMIS integration care about partial updates, they are polling for those currently.

 Actions